header image oxidation numbers.

 The oxidation states of chromium metal

 Chromium metal is another transition metal with variable oxidation states, it has 3 oxidation states: +2, +3 and +6; that is Cr2+, Cr3+ and Cr6+, with the Cr3+ ion being the most stable.
-Chromium metal reacts with concentrated acid in the absence of air to yield the beautiful blue chromous ion, Cr2+.
+Now chromium metal reacts with concentrated acid in the absence of air to yield the beautiful blue chromous ion, Cr2+.
 We can write a simplified equation for this reaction as:

 Cr(s) + 2H+ Cr2+(aq) + H2(g)